worthingtonse/WEST-Protocol/H. Locker Services.md

 Store is the exact same thing as POWN SUM but instead of adding a sum, a single PAN is used for all the tokens.
 This PAN becomes the "Locker Number".
 However, to make it clear that the PAN is a locker number, the last four bytes must be set to all ones (0xFF) by the client.

-If the client is using CloudCoin for the first time, then the locker key must be used to encrypt this request.
-You will want to use Encryption type 2 in the header. 🔴

 Sample Store Request: